-C. Natural Resources

-- 1. Existing Conditions - a.
+- C. Natural Resources - 1.
+Existing Conditions - a.
 Obtain data from the New York Natural Heritage Program (NYNHP) and the USFWS to do the following: - i.
 Describe vegetation and wildlife currently found on and in the immediate vicinity of the involved zoning districts. - ii.
-Describe any threatened or endangered species that may be present on or in the vicinity of the of the involved zoning districts including migratory birds. - iii.
-Describe any threatened or endangered species along and/or in the Hudson River that runs adjacent to the zoning districts that are part of the proposed action. - Discuss the Proposed action's proximity to the Crawbuckie Nature Preserve and any Critical Environmental Areas.
-Describe the potential positive/negative impacts on same.
+Describe any threatened or endangered species that may be present on or in the vicinity of the involved zoning districts including migratory birds. - iii.
+Describe any threatened or endangered species along and/or in the Hudson River that runs adjacent to the zoning districts that are part of the proposed action. - b.
+Discuss the Proposed action's proximity to the Crawbuckie Nature Preserve and any Critical Environmental Areas.
+Describe the potential positive/negative impacts on same. - 2.
+Potential Impacts - a.

-- a.
 Describe potential impacts to vegetation and wildlife on-site or in the immediate vicinity as a result of the Proposed Action and discuss the tree removal in terms of the Village of Ossining Tree Law, Village Code Chapter 248, Trees. - b.
-Describe potential impacts to adjacent natural resources, including the Crawbuckie Nature Preserve and any Critical Environmental Areas as well as the Old Croton Aqueduct, Hudson River, soils, viewshed and slopes. - c.
+Describe potential impacts to adjacent natural resources, including the Crawbuckie Nature Preserve and any Critical Environmental Areas as well as the Old Croton Aqueduct, Hudson River, soils, view shed and slopes. - c.
 Building widths and their positive or negative impact on the view shed to the Hudson River. - d.
 Open Space impacts - e.
-Provide a site analysis map and/or chart detailing all such features.
+Provide a site analysis map and/or chart detailing all such features. - 3.
+Mitigation Measures that have been observed in the vicinity of the CDD zoning district off of Snowden Avenue.
+Also, the impact of possible runoff into Croton Bay and the effect on Hudson River fish including striped bass and sturgeon.
+The possible impacts to bald eagle nesting areas.
+Incorporate mitigation as described in the US Fish and Wildlife Service 2007 National Management Guidelines (NBEM Guidelines).

 Discuss potential methods for mitigation of potential adverse impacts that could result from any proposed development.
-The impact on numerous species of birds that have been observed in the vicinity of the CDD zoning district off of Snowden Avenue.
-Also, the impact of possible runoff into Croton Bay and the effect on
+The impact on numerous species of birds